freeCodeCamp/guide/src/pages/articles/certificates/set-front-family-of-an-element/index.md

 ---
-title: Set Front Family of An Element
+title: Set Front Family of an Element
 ---
 Font family is controlled by the `font-family` CSS attribute, like this `h1 {font-family: Sans-serif;}`